Treatment-Resistant Depression

 Expert Mental Health Care for Treatment-Resistant Depression

-Our clinic is led by Zafiris "Jeff" Daskalakis, MD, PhD, an international expert in brain stimulation who oversees patient treatment protocols.
+Our clinic is led by Zafiris "Jeff" Daskalakis, MD, PhD, an international expert in brain stimulation and a leader in mental health research and treatment.
 Under his guidance, you receive the most effective and advanced approaches for your depression.
 You won't find a higher level of expertise in brain stimulation therapies anywhere in the United States.

 Behavioral Health Plans Accepted